Bouvet-deler/container-workshop/part4/README.md

 - Keep creating the TODO app!
 Add the ability to add, delete and update todos, display the todos in a better fashion, etc..
 - Placeholder or loading screen while the app is loading from DB?
 - Error handling?
+- Add type safety between the front-end and the back-end?

 ### Docker/Podman related